 Paolo has published extensively on international arbitration and is very often called as lecturer in seminars dealing with arbitration-related matters.

-He is former co-chair (2015-2016) and current member of the Advisory Board of ArbIt – Italian Forum for Arbitration and ADR as well as member of the International Bar Association (IBA), the International Council for Commercial Arbitration (ICCA), the Chartered Institute of Arbitrators (MCIArb), the Swiss Arbitration Association (ASA), ASA Below 40, the Italian Arbitration Association (AIA), the Geneva Bar Association and the Pavia Bar Association.
+Paolo serves as a member of the Court of the Swiss Arbitration Centre (1 June 2020); he is former co-chair (2015-2016) and current member of the Advisory Board of ArbIt – Italian Forum for Arbitration and ADR as well as member of the International Bar Association (IBA), the International Council for Commercial Arbitration (ICCA), the Chartered Institute of Arbitrators (MCIArb), the Swiss Arbitration Association (ASA), the Italian Arbitration Association (AIA), the Geneva Bar Association and the Pavia Bar Association.